MarcinKilarski/Website-Audit/seo.md

 Alternative text (aka alt text) can provide search engines and visually impaired users with additional information about the multimedia on the page, such as images, videos, and animated objects via canvas.
 This alt text helps them understand what is included in your media files, how they are connected to your main content and what value they add to it.

-This will improve your site’s accessibility and build a better user experience.
+This will improve your site's accessibility and build a better user experience.
 Visual and hearing-impaired users, as well as search engines, will appreciate your extra effort.

 In addition, this will help your media files better rank on their own in search and improve the ranking of pages which include them.